-The Tribunal may also hold all or part of a hearing "in writing".
-That means you make your arguments in writing, the Respondents file a written answer to your arguments, and you file an answer to the Respondents.
+The Tribunal may also hold all or part of a hearing 'in writing'.
+That means the Applicant makes its arguments in writing, you file a written answer to those arguments, and the Applicant makes a written reply to your position.
 Written hearings are most often held were the issues in dispute are legal rather than evidentiary.